Butts County License Hearing Guide

 Hardship/Restricted License in Georgia

-- IID Requirement: Depending on your prior DUI history and the circumstances of your current case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+• IID Requirement: Depending on the circumstances of your case, the DDS may require you to install an ignition interlock device (IID) on your vehicle as a condition of obtaining a limited driving permit.

 Getting Your License Back